HeavyMedl/netstorage/docs/API.md

 A Promise resolving to an array of upload result objects:

-- `localPath` – Path to the source file.
+- `localPath`: Path to the source file.
-- `remotePath` – Destination path on NetStorage.
+- `remotePath`: Destination path on NetStorage.
-- `status.code` – HTTP status code.
+- `status.code`: HTTP status code.

 ### Example